Trump Caves on Obamacare Subsidies

 Democrats have said a short-term extension of the CSR payments should precede any bipartisan market stabilization measures.
 Alexander is aiming to have a bipartisan deal in place by mid-September, meaning the president would have to authorize another short-term extension in order to buy Congress enough time.

 Earlier this month, Bloomberg reported Trump was considering nominating moderate Sen. Joe Manchin (D-W.V.) to lead the Department of Energy, allowing West Virginia’s governor—who recently switched his party registration from Democrat to Republican—to choose Manchin’s successor.
-Such a move would give Republicans an extra vote to work with on a possible health care overhaul—a vote that could help bring Republicans over the 50-vote threshold.
+Such a move would give Republicans an extra vote to work with on a possible health care overhaul—a vote that could help them clear the 50-vote threshold.